yellowdog/python-examples/README.md

 ## yd-list

-The `yd-list` command is used to list various YellowDog items, using the `namespace` and `tag` properties to target the scope of what to list:
+The `yd-list` command is used to list various YellowDog items, using the `namespace` and `tag` properties (if applicable) to target the scope of what to list:

+- Allowances
+- Attribute Definitions
 - Compute Requirements
+- Compute Templates
+- Image Families, Image Groups, and Images
+- Instances
+- Keyrings
-- Worker Pools
+- Namespace Policies
+- Namespace Storage Configurations
 - Objects in the Object Store
-- Work Requirements
+- Source Templates
 - Task Groups
 - Tasks
-- Compute Sources
-- Compute Templates
-- Namespace Storage Configurations
-- Keyrings
+- Work Requirements
-- Image Families
+- Worker Pools

 Please use `yd-list --help` to inspect the various options.